AdamSajewicz/AdamSajewicz.github.io/_pages/about.md

 Now he is strengthening his Java, Selenium and REST Assured skills.
 Reinforcing his QA craftmanship with Docker and containerisation.
 Looking above and beyond the Selenium.
 Trying tools for performance testing.

-Privately a father of two "very junior developers / testers", Lego Technic enthusiast, passionate treasure hunter.
+Privately a father of two "very junior developers / testers"

+Lego Technic enthusiast

+Passionate treasure hunter.